Skip to content

 Sales cycle goal example:

-To reduce the cycle time of mid-market leads by 5%.
+Reduce the cycle time of mid-market leads by 5%.

 3. Lead generation

-Every sales team needs a quality pipeline to achieve its lead generation goals.
+Every sales team needs a quality pipeline to achieve its lead-generation goals.

 Quantity is also an issue - you need to keep it filled!